Phone: (806) 834-2842

-As a researcher, Dr. Westney heads up a team that has been awarded one of the inaugural grants of Texas Tech’s Transdisciplinary Research Academy (2012).
+As a researcher, Dr. Westney heads up a team that has been awarded one of the inaugural grants of Texas Tech’s Transdisciplinary Research Academy (2012-13).
+The results of this empirical research have been published in the Belgian philosophy journal Signata and the E-Journal of Music Teachers National Association (2016).
 He is a member of the Nordic Network for the Integration of Music Informatics, Performance and Aesthetics and the research group Aesthetics of Music and Sound.
 Since 2009 he has collaborated extensively with Cynthia M. Grund (Philosophy, University of Southern Denmark).
-Their joint work has been presented at conferences including the Royal Musical Association, American Society for Aesthetics, European Narratology Network, and at symposia at such venues as Finland’s Sibelius Academy, Iceland’s Bifröst University and University of Texas (Austin).
+Their joint work has been presented at conferences including the Royal Musical Association (UK), American Society for Aesthetics, European Narratology Network, and at symposia at such venues as Finland’s Sibelius Academy, Iceland’s Bifröst University and University of Texas (Austin).
 He is on the editorial board of the Journal of Music and Meaning.
 Westney and Grund’s work on incorporating motion capture technology with the study of musical gesture is the subject of a featured article in the inaugural edition (2011) of Texas Tech’s online research journal Discoveries.
-See article and additional links here: http://www.depts.ttu.edu/vpr/discoveries/Spring-2011/westney.php
+See article and additional links here.

 Schirmer Performance Editions released his edition, and CD recording, of piano etudes by Stephen Heller (2005) and Friedrich Burgmuller (2009), and Lyric Pieces by Edvard Grieg in 2013.
 In 2003 Amadeus Press published William Westney’s first book, The Perfect Wrong Note, to critical acclaim.
-Now in its second printing and having sold over 15,000 copies worldwide, it is a "well-thought-out approach to music instruction to which many aspire, but which few attain" according to the Library Journal.
+Having sold over 20,000 copies worldwide, it is a "well-thought-out approach to music instruction to which many aspire, but which few attain" according to the Library Journal.
 American Record Guide described it as "refreshing and rewarding," and Clavier magazine’s review described him as a "master teacher with openhearted insights."
-Recognizing the impact of the book and of Dr. Westney’s many presentations, Music Teachers National Association has named him the winner of its Frances Clark Keyboard Pedagogy Award for 2012.
+A Japanese-language edition of the book was released in 2016.
+Recognizing the impact of the book and of Dr. Westney’s many presentations, Music Teachers National Association named him the winner of its Frances Clark Keyboard Pedagogy Award for 2012.